robust-opt-cpp/ROCPP/README.md

 msbuild ROPy.sln
 ```

-For Windows users, if there is a `/bigobj` issue, please follow the instruction [here](https://docs.microsoft.com/en-us/cpp/build/reference/bigobj-increase-number-of-sections-in-dot-obj-file?view=msvc-170) and redo the `msbuild ROPy.sln` step.
+For Windows users, if there is a `/bigobj` issue, please double click to open the `ROPy.sln` file, follow the instruction [here](https://docs.microsoft.com/en-us/cpp/build/reference/bigobj-increase-number-of-sections-in-dot-obj-file?view=msvc-170) and rebuild the project directly from Visual Studio by clicking `build` on the menu bar.
 A library `ROPy.python-version.so` will be created and put in the folder `lib`.
 To use the library, put it in the same directory as the python files and add a line `from ROPy import *` at the top of the file.
 See more examples in the `scripts/examples_py` folder.

 ## Replicating
 To replicate the results in the paper, run the RSFC, PB, and BB examples by following the instructions above.